Jalen Hurts: Sophomore season

 In 2017, Hurts led the Tide to an 11–1 regular season record, losing 26–14 to Auburn in the regular season finale.
 The Tide still qualified for the College Football Playoff as the #4 seed, where they played Clemson in the 2018 Sugar Bowl semifinal.
-Hurts was the offensive MVP in that game, with Daron Payne being the defensive MVP in a 24–6 win over the Tigers.
+Hurts was the offensive MVP for the 24–6 win.

 Going up against the Georgia Bulldogs in the 2018 College Football Playoff National Championship, Alabama fell behind 13–0 at halftime, and Hurts was benched in favor of true freshman Tua Tagovailoa.
 Tagovailoa led the Crimson Tide to a come-from-behind 26–23 victory in overtime.

 Hurts finished the 2017 season with 2,081 passing yards, 17 passing touchdowns, and one interception to go along with 855 rushing yards and eight rushing touchdowns.

 Junior season

 After Tagovailoa led the Crimson Tide to victory in the National Championship the year before, questions arose if Hurts would remain the starting quarterback for Alabama.
 In the season opener against Louisville, Tagovailoa was the starter.
 Hurts came into the game in a rotation.
 He had 70 passing yards in the 51–14 victory.
 Tagovailoa was officially named the starter going into the next game against Arkansas State.
 In a backup role, Hurts earned significant playing time in the 2018 season.
+He made ten appearances in the regular season, passing for seven touchdowns.

-In the 2018 SEC Championship Game, he relieved an injured Tagovailoa and led the team to a comeback victory against Georgia.
-Alabama moved to 13–0 and secured a spot in the Playoff.
+In the 2018 SEC Championship Game, he relieved an injured Tagovailoa and led the team to a 35–28 comeback victory against Georgia.
+Alabama moved to 13–0 and secured a spot in the College Football Playoff.

 Hurts completed his B.A. in communication and information sciences in December 2018.